funcompbio/project-maskwearing/README.md

 You should use the following two datasets:

-1. A recent survey conducted in the USA by the New York Times on wearing a mask in public and available [here](https://github.com/nytimes/covid-19-data/tree/master/mask-use).
+1. A survey conducted in 2020 in the USA by the New York Times on wearing a mask in public and available [here](https://github.com/nytimes/covid-19-data/tree/master/mask-use).
 The dataset is in a CSV file called `mask-use-by-county.csv`.

-2. Results of the recent 2020 USA general election presidential results by county and available [here](https://github.com/tonmcg/US_County_Level_Election_Results_08-20).
+2. Results of the 2020 USA general election presidential results by county and available [here](https://github.com/tonmcg/US_County_Level_Election_Results_08-20).
    The dataset is in a CSV file called `2020_US_County_Level_Presidential_Results.csv`.